 - Holdings Growth: Despite the ongoing challenges from the pandemic, Canadians on average hold $34,917 in their TFSAs, a 13 percent increase from 2020.”

-Despite some underutilization of the TFSA by some Canadians, we believe the TFSA is an outstanding investment account for retirement planning and worse-case, a great spot to park money for upcoming major expenses.
+Despite some underutilization of the TFSA by some Canadians, we believe the TFSA is an outstanding investment account for retirement income planning and worse-case, a great spot to park money for upcoming major expenses.

 We won’t get into all the detailed reasons why we love the TFSA.
 We have an entire post about that already: